 Components or assemblies must contain a quantity or surface covering of test or preservative fluid to prevent corrosion.
 Do not fill with fluid as an internal air gap is also required to prevent for thermal expansion.

 Storage shall only be in a suitable environment and equipment shall be retested if components remain in storage for an extended period.

 It is vital that the components are installed in a clean environment well away from any welding, grinding or similar dirty working operations.

-All pipework must be pre-cleaned to a suitable standard before assembly.
+All pipework and hoses must be pre-cleaned to a suitable standard before assembly.
 Always use caps to cover any the open ends, until the circuit is complete.

 Components and assemblies shall not be left drained of fluid or open to the atmosphere for any longer than is absolutely necessary.

 Fittings shall be kept in sealed containers until required and no lubricants used on the areas that will come into contact with the hydraulic fluid.
 In practice, the lubricants tend to attract extra dirt and just end up contaminating the system more than sticky fittings.